-The international prestige of Spanish science, together with the quality of its studies and initiatives, and the results obtained therefrom continue attracting the attention of important researchers, who visit us from a variety of places around the world.
+The international prestige of the Spanish Science Association, the quality of its programmes and projects and the successful results obtained attract visitors from the scientific community around the world.

-As a result of this programme, there are more and more institutions with which we collaborate with the purpose of encouraging the exchange of knowledge and progress.
-In 2009, we started a solid relationship with the Centro Nacional de Investigaciones Oncológicas (National Cancer Research Centre, CNIO), which is, both nationally and internationally, a public institution of reference in research, diagnosis and cancer treatment; in 2013, with the Centro Nacional de Investigaciones Cardiovasculares (National Centre for Cardiovascular Research, CNIC) in order to encourage the advancement of studies in the field of cardiology and its transfer to treating patients; and most recently, in 2014, we began working with the Instituto de Astrofísica de Canarias (Canary Islands Astrophysics Institute, IAC), which is a research centre international in scope with observatories in Tenerife and Gran Canaria.
+Thanks to the programme, the Jesús Serra Foundation is now collaborating with many institutions with the purpose of fostering the exchange of knowledge and development.
+In 2009, an agreement was made with the Centro Nacional de Investigaciones Oncológicas (National Cancer Research Centre, CNIO), a leading national and international public institution in the research, diagnosis and treatment of cancer.
+In 2013, a collaboration agreement was established with the Centro Nacional de Investigaciones Cardiovasculares (National Centre for Cardiovascular Research, CNIC) to promote research in the area of cardiology and to improve patient care and treatment options.
+In 2014, the Foundation began collaborating with the Instituto de Astrofísica de Canarias (Canary Islands Astrophysics Institute, IAC), a research centre with an international reach with observatories in Tenerife and Gran Canaria.

 Eva Nogales: visiting researcher in the Jesús Serra Foundation Programme in the CNIO

 The researcher Eva Nogales is one of the world's leading scientists in the field of molecular biophysics and mechanistic insight into crucial molecular processes.